bloovis/csup/guide/content/docs/gettingstarted/New-User-Guide.md

 and press Enter to view all the messages with that label.

 What you just did was actually a specific search.
-For a general search, press '\' or 'F' (forward slash is used for in-buffer search).
+For a general search, press 'F' or '\\' (forward slash is used for in-buffer search).
 Now type in your query (again, Ctrl-G to cancel at any point.)
 You can just type in arbitrary text, which will be matched on a per-word basis against the bodies of all email in the index.
 Csup supports the older Sup query syntax, which Csup translates into